 The first step in supporting students with disabilities is identification of support needs and individual goals.
 As part of our general intake process upon enrollment, all students will be administered the Learning Needs Screening developed by Payne & Associates.
 Once the student completes the assessment, both staff and students will review and discuss screening results.
 Students whose scores indicate a possible learning disability and those who self-report a disability will be referred to AOH PCS Assessment coordinator, a Certified Vocational Evaluator, for any necessary additional assessment services.
-At any time, the adult student may decline any further assessment or services.
-If previous testing or an Individual Education Plan (IEP) is available, the Assessment coordinator will work with the student to obtain copies of that information before performing additional testing.
+At any time, the adult student may decline any further assessment coordinator will work with the student to obtain copies of that information before performing additional testing.